This Venice Itinerary is authored by Antonio.

 Now that you’re at the Sanctuary, walk toward Piazzale Della Vittoria (the big square in front of the Sanctuary) and…enjoy the amazing view of the city!

-3. Day Trip from Venice—Bassano del Grappa
+3. Venice Itinerary—Bassano del Grappa

 Remember when I said I hope you like trains?
 I really meant it!
 To get to Bassano del Grappa from Venice, in fact, you’ll need to take a 1 hour and 15-minute train.